Golden Kamuy: Manga

-Viz Media announced that they licensed the manga at New York Comic Con 2016, and they have been releasing volumes in North America since June 2017.
+Viz Media announced that they licensed the manga at New York Comic Con 2016, and they released the series in North America from June 20, 2017, to January 16, 2024.

 Anime

-The anime television series adaptation is produced by Geno Studio.
-It is directed by Hitoshi Nanba and written by Noboru Takagi, with music by Kenichiro Suehiro, art direction by Atsushi Morikawa, and CG direction by Yuuko Okumura and Yasutaka Hamada.
-Kenichi Ohnuki is adapting the character designs for animation, while Koji Watanabe designs firearms, Shinya Anasuma designs the props, and Ryō Sumiyoshi designs the animals.
-The series' opening theme, "Winding Road", is performed by Man with a Mission, and the ending theme, "Hibana", is performed by The Sixth Lie.
+The anime television series adaptation was produced by Geno Studio.
+It was directed by Hitoshi Nanba and written by Noboru Takagi, with music by Kenichiro Suehiro, art direction by Atsushi Morikawa, and CG direction by Yuuko Okumura and Yasutaka Hamada.
+Kenichi Ohnuki adapted the character designs for animation, while Koji Watanabe designed firearms, Shinya Anasuma designed the props, and Ryō Sumiyoshi designed the animals.
+The series' opening theme is "Winding Road", performed by Man with a Mission, while the ending theme is "Hibana", performed by The Sixth Lie.
 Like with the manga, Hiroshi Nakagawa, an Ainu language linguist from Chiba University, works on the anime as an Ainu language supervisor.

-The anime was announced in July 2017 in Weekly Young Jump, and aired for twelve episodes starting from April 9 to June 25, 2018, on Tokyo MX, ytv, STV, and BS11.
-Golden Dōga Gekijō, a series of 25-second animated shorts based on extras included in the Golden Kamuy manga volumes and Weekly Young Jump, is directed by Kenshirō Morii and produced at DMM.futureworks and W-Toon Studio.
+The anime was announced in July 2017 in Weekly Young Jump, and aired for twelve episodes from April 9 to June 25, 2018, on Tokyo MX, ytv, STV, and BS11.
+Golden Dōga Gekijō, a series of 25-second animated shorts based on extras included in the Golden Kamuy manga volumes and Weekly Young Jump, was directed by Kenshirō Morii and produced at DMM.futureworks and W-Toon Studio.
 It premiered online on April 16, 2018.

-At the conclusion of the first season broadcast, a second season was announced and aired from October 8 to December 24, 2018.
-The second season's opening theme, "Reimei", is performed by Sayuri and My First Story, and the ending theme, "Tokeidai no Kane", is performed by Eastern Youth.
+At the conclusion of the first season broadcast, a second season was announced and aired from October 8 to December 24, 2018, for twelve episodes.
+The second season's opening theme is "Reimei", performed by Sayuri and My First Story, while the ending theme is "Tokeidai no Kane", performed by Eastern Youth.

-On July 7, 2019, it was announced that the series will receive a third season.
+On July 7, 2019, it was announced that the series would receive a third season.
 On March 13, 2020, it was announced that the third season would premiere in October 2020.
-The season aired from October 5 to December 21, 2020, for 12 episodes.
-The third season's opening theme, "Grey," is performed by Fomare, and the ending theme "Yūsetsu", is performed by The Sixth Lie.
+The season aired from October 5 to December 21, 2020, for twelve episodes.
+The third season's opening theme is "Grey," performed by Fomare, while the ending theme is "Yūsetsu", performed by The Sixth Lie.